L33dy/typeflow/README.md

 **NOTE:** This project is in **beta** so a lot of features will be added in the future.

--   Live preview of the text while you type
+-   Preview your elements inline while you type (headers, codeblocks, etc.)
--   Modern and minimalistic style
+-   View the text you typed in source code mode
--   Custom themes will be added in the future...
+-   Modern and simple style
 -   And more features to come:)

 ## Documentation